 For the best views in town, tackle the pulse-quickening Story Bridge Adventure Climb on Main Street; it’s one of only three bridge climbs in the world, rewarding explorers with a unique perspective of the city and its scenic surrounds.
 You’ll want to cool off after all that – go for a refreshing dip at Margate Beach in Redcliffe.

 Join the discerning locals having brunch at Gauge on Grey Street, which invites you to begin your day with dishes such as crumpet toast with chicken mortadella, soft egg, brown butter, pork crackling and tobiko.
 We approve.
 Enjoy a relaxed dinner at playful Hello Please on Fish Lane, which serves flavour-packed Vietnamese fare, from salads to bao, bun cha and curries.
+You'll find a relaxed atmos among the hanging baskets at Chow Housefor Asian street food.
 For Italian fine dining, hit up handsome Otto on Level 4, 480 Queen Street, which counts a debonair dining room, an award-winning wine list and enticing Brisbane River views among its multiple charms.

 Cloakroom Bar is a Montreal export on Elizabeth Street that has room for just 25 lucky bottoms.
 It serves classic cocktails with a twist, crafted with care and creativity.